shyamsn97/rlmkit/docs/blog.md

 data model.
 Every meaningful moment in the run is stored as a typed state — the initial query, a model step, a tool result, a paused parent, a resumed parent, a final answer, or an error — bound to the agent that produced it.
-The run is the immutable `Graph` of those states, plus the agents and edges connecting them.
+The run is the recursive `Graph` of those states, plus the agents and edges connecting them.

 The whole engine is one transition: